 When I was ten months old, I was diagnosed with Athetoid Cerebral Palsy, a neurological disorder.
 This would go on to affect my motor skills and balance.
 Even at that young age, though, my doctor could see what kind of person I was, as he told my parents, “She’s a fighter!
 You don’t have to worry about her.”
 Never have any truer words been spoken.

-Yes, a fighter I was, as my older sister, whom I’d fearlessly wrestle to the ground, can tell you!
+Yes, a fighter I was, as my classmates, whom I’d readily challenge to arm-wrestling matches, can tell you!
 As the doctor had predicted, that attitude was one of the things that propelled me to where I am today.
 I wasn’t going to sit in a wheelchair and watch the world go by…and my family would’ve never let me try!

-My parents treated me just like my sister.
-My mom took us bowling together, and my dad even taught me how to play baseball and football—or a version thereof!
-My disability was merely a word I heard in therapy and at doctors’ appointments.
+My parents never treated me like a handicapped child.
+My mom took me everywhere, even to bowl, and my dad even taught me how to play baseball and football—or a version thereof!
+My Cerebral Palsy was merely a term I heard in therapy and at doctors’ appointments.

 Of course, being handicapped came with its obstacles, as hard as my parents tried to help me to overlook them.
 Since I had no mental limitations, I went to mainstream school, where I was an honors student.
 Nonetheless, my physical challenges stood in the way of a typical childhood, and my inability to do the things my peers could do made for a few rough years.

 From a young age, I wanted to become an author, but since I can only type with one hand, I didn’t know if I could meet such a goal.
 Like every aspiring author, my professional pursuits required the same resilience my physical ones did, but it too paid off.
-My debut novel, Husband in Hiding, was accepted for publication in 2015, followed by Forgetting My Way Back to You in 2018.
-Most recently, my persistence netted me two contracts from The Wild Rose Press for Brother of Interest and Wrong Line, Right Connection, both released in 2022.
+My debut novel, Husband in Hiding, was accepted for publication in 2015.
+Despite a variety of professional setbacks, six more of my novels have been traditionally published in the decade since then, primarily by The Wild Rose Press.

 My circumstances may have been a bit more difficult than some people’s, but I’ve tried to make the most of them and lead as full of a life as I can.
 I’ve had my dark days, but with the love and support from my family and friends, along with my faith, I’ve battled through them, as the fighter that I am.